 My name is Tiffany and I am the captain and cruise director here at “H.I.”
 I would like to sincerely thank every reader, contributor, commenter, sponsor, donor, newsletter subscriber, social media follower and cheerleader out there for making this website such a success and community asset.
 And I wanted to let you know, I am heading into some hijinks for a few months.

 If you don’t follow the HI social media accounts, you may not know that I am working on my first book and I can’t wait to share it with you!
 I have to tell you, if you have an interest in: Indianapolis, innovation, industry, the late 19th century, bicycles, transportation, wheeled things, the pieces of the puzzle that preceded the creation of the Indianapolis Motor Speedway, and so much more, then you are going to love this book!

-With that in mind, the website will not be publishing new articles for the next 3-6 months.
+With that in mind, the website will not be publishing new articles for an undetermined length of time.
 We will put out smaller content gems via instagram, twitter, occasionally on Facebook.
 If you stay tuned on those channels, you will be privy to some insider insights and be the first to know when the book is available for pre-order.

 What started as an experiment to answer the question: “Do other people love learning about local history as much as I do?” (the answer is a big ol’ YES!) has blossomed into a vibrant website visited by an average of 20-30,000 people each month.
 In ten years, we have created more than 2000 articles and have inspired a few new researchers, preservationists and writers–how cool is that?!
 Indianapolis has way more going for it than people give it credit for, and there are countless fascinating stories yet to be shared.
 Thank you for your consistent interest in what we present here and so much more.